uss-hopper/archive-react-spinup/README.md

 	)
 }
 ```
-2. create a new component called FourOhFour in `/app/src/pages` with the content below.
+2. Create a new component called FourOhFour in `/app/src/pages` with the content below.
 ```
 import React from "react"